liledix4/void/README.md

 # 🌀 Void

 **Void** is a file organizer.
+It's hash-based, it heavily relies on the calculation of hash sums: hierarchy is relatively flat, with files being renamed to their hashes, however the original file names are being stored in special ``.void`` text files.

-Primarily for Windows, however it can be adapted to support Linux.
+Void is being developed primarily for Windows, however it can be adapted to support Linux.

 In the future, Void is planned to be expanded to the self-hosted file tracker that parses file lists from repositories and provides sources to download specific files from various sources.

+Void is created and maintained by **liledix⁴**.

 ## Features